socalledsound/nu-scripts/week1/03-I-heart-react-old-absolute-positioning/w1-v-13-JSX.md

 [SC]
 <App />
 [VO]
-In the last video, you saw that our App component was wrapped in JSX, and I mentioned that it's a 'syntax extension for javascript'.
+In the last video, you saw that our in our index.js file. our App component was wrapped in JSX, and I mentioned that it's a 'syntax extension for javascript'.

 [SC]
 JSX => babel compiler